 We take the Convention seriously

-Universal design represents a human view that recognizes that to be human is to live with changeable and diverse functional abilities throughout life.
+“Universal Design represents a view of human nature which recognizes that to be human is to live with changeable and diverse functional abilities throughout life.”

-Our AI assistant will help you well on your way
+Our AI assistant can help you

-The original definition of universal design was:
+The original definition of Universal Design was:

-Universal design is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.— Ostroff 2001
+Universal Design is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.— Ostroff 2001

-Later, the American researchers Edward Steinfeldt and Jordana Maisel developed eight goals for universal design.
-The eight goals focus on universal design as a process and inclusion tool rather than a solution.
+Later, the American researchers Edward Steinfeldt and Jordana Maisel developed eight goals for Universal Design.
+The eight goals focus on Universal Design as a process and inclusion tool rather than a solution.

-At Bevica Fonden, we are dedicated to sharing knowledge about the concept across disciplines and practices, which is why we have developed an AI assistant that can help you sort and find exactly the knowledge you are looking for.
+At Bevica Fonden, we are dedicated to sharing knowledge about the concept across disciplines and practices, which is why we have developed an AI assistant that can help you sort and find the specific knowledge you are looking for.

 A catalogue of solutions

 All people are different and come with different needs and bodily functions.
-Universal design is about embracing this bodily diversity and creating equal solutions for as many people as possible.
+Universal Design is about embracing this bodily diversity and creating equal solutions for as many people as possible.

-In practice, this means that sometimes the solution is assembled into one solution, while in other cases it is assembled into a catalog of solutions, so that the individual user can choose the solution that best meets the needs of the user.
+In practice, this means that sometimes the solution is assembled into one solution, while in other cases it is assembled into a catalogue of solutions, so that the individual user can choose the solution that best meets the needs of the user.

-Universal design in practice
+Universal Design in practice

 Mindset